Texan storyteller and researcher Brene Brown released her first few "Unlocking Us with Brene Brown" podcast episodes this week.

-True crime comedy podcast, Sinisterhood, is headlining the Dallas Comedy Festival.
+True crime comedy podcast, Sinisterhood, is by two Dallas-based friends and comedians.

 Standard quarantine activities such as reading, watching television and movies, and listening to music can only entertain you for so long.
 To mix it up, we’ve compiled a few of our favorite podcasts that are currently touching on the subject of COVID-19 without only talking about COVID-19.

 Perfect hybrids of entertainment and information, these podcasts are worth a listen.

 Unlocking Us with Brené Brown